-Source: Ponemon, IBM 2021
+Source: Statistica, 2023

-As a result there is growing demand for solutions to pull all this disparate information together to quickly paint a picture of what is happening, and automate as much of the response and remediation process as possible - with experts handling escalations.
-This requires addressing data silos and speeding up the neutralization of attacks, removing attackers from the network in minutes, not hundreds of days.
+As a result, there is a growing demand for solutions to pull disparate information together to quickly paint a picture of what is happening and automate as much of the response and remediation process as possible, with experts handling escalations.
+This requires addressing data silos and speeding up the neutralization of attacks, removing attackers from the network in a matter of minutes, not weeks or months.

 The solution is Extended Detection and Response.
 XDR gathers security data from all platforms and networks and correlates it.
 In preferred solution types, XDR will also automate responses with 24x7x365 analyst oversight using a proper Security Operations Center (SOC).
-Far from being just another marketing buzzword, the best XDR solutions offer a practical, effective and scalable answer to the previously intractable problems we've outlined.
+Far from being just another marketing buzzword, the best XDR solutions offer a practical, effective, and scalable answer to the previously intractable problems we've outlined.

-In this white paper we will look at what XDR is and how it works, the benefits it offers, typical use cases, and key things to have your security teams check when selecting a solution.
-As we will see, XDR can cut costs driven by vendor sprawl, dramatically improve threat detection, accelerate Mean Time to Detection (MTTD) and Mean Time to Response (MTTR) and enable analyst effort to be focused where it will deliver the greatest value.
+In this white paper, we will look at what XDR is and how it works, the benefits it offers, typical use cases, and key tools to have your security teams check when selecting a solution.
+As we will see, XDR can cut costs driven by vendor sprawl, dramatically improve threat detection, accelerate Mean Time to Detection (MTTD) and Mean Time to Response (MTTR), and enable analyst effort to be focused where it will deliver the greatest value.